 Determine the Ideal Place for Installation

-Even before installation, you need to find a place that is suitable for the inverter.
+Even before Installing an Inverter, you need to find a place that is suitable for the inverter.
 Here are some of the tips that will help you to determine the ideal place for your inverter:

 - Ensure that the place is not near any flammable or explosive materials.